aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

 For multiple parameters, you can use either:

-* `get_parameters` to recursively fetch all parameters by path
+* `get_parameters` to recursively fetch all parameters by path.
 * `get_parameters_by_name` to fetch distinct parameters by their full name.
-It also accepts custom caching, transform, and decrypt per parameter.
+It also accepts custom caching, transform, decrypt per parameter.

 === "get_parameters"